Blog » Scuba Diving Articles » Dive Theory » Nitrogen Narcosis: Why It Is Hard to Know You Are Narked

 Can divers develop immunity to narcosis?

 There has been a substantial debate on whether certain divers develop immunity to narcosis.
-Neither of these theories reflects the neurological imperatives of how narcosis affects consciousness.
+Numerous scientific studies have proved that physiological immunity to narcosis does not exist.

 nitrogen-narcosis-adaptation